ARM-software/abi-aa/buildattr64/buildattr64.rst

 Encoding of meta data in a loadable-unit
 ----------------------------------------

-Build attributes are only defined for relocatable objects.
+Build attributes are only defined for relocatable object files.
 The encoding of metadata in a loadable-unit (executable or shared-library) is platform specific.
 For example a platform may choose to use GNU program properties as defined in (LINUX_ABI_).
-This document specifies the meaning of build attributes for relocatable objects only.
+This document specifies the meaning of build attributes for relocatable object files only.
 The presence of ``.ARM.attributes`` sections in a loadable-unit is permitted, but the interpretation of the contents of the section is outside the scope of this document.
+The use of ``.note.gnu.property`` sections for loadable-units is recommended for SysVr4 platforms, see (SYSVABI64_) for details.

 .. raw:: pdf

    PageBreak

-Formal Syntax of an ELF Attributes Section
+Formal syntax of an ELF Attributes Section
 ==========================================

 An ELF Attributes section uses a processor specific section with details